 SoCalGas and SDG&E's total loaded project cost of \$861,101 is reasonable and should be approved.
-SoCalGas and SDG&E engaged in prudent cost avoidance efforts (upgrading instead of replacing the existing control panel, bundling projects to capture efficiencies, and coordinating work and testing to realize efficiencies); engaged in reasonable efforts to promote competitive and market-based rates for contractor services and materials (see Chapter II (Phillips) (approximately 98% of PSEP agreements with contractors and suppliers were either competitive sourcing event)); and used a reasonable amount of company and contractor resources given the complex scope of work (requiring coordination with Pipeline Integrity construction at Moreno Small Station) and work scope changes (redesign of the flow meter thermowell; installation of a vault vent; and revising the control system wiring).
+SoCalGas and SDG&E engaged in prudent cost avoidance efforts (upgrading instead of replacing the existing control panel, bundling projects to capture efficiencies, and coordinating work and testing to realize efficiencies); engaged in reasonable efforts to promote competitive and market-based rates for contractor services and materials (see Chapter II (Phillips) (approximately 98% of PSEP agreements with contractors and suppliers were either competitively bid or through agreements entered into using market-based rates based on a recent competitive sourcing event)); and used a reasonable amount of company and contractor resources given the complex scope of work (requiring coordination with Pipeline Integrity construction at Moreno Small Station) and work scope changes (redesign of the flow meter thermowell; installation of a vault vent; and revising the control system wiring).